wilsonglasser/igbinary/README.md

 -----------------------------

 Igbinary can be called from other extensions fairly easily.
 Igbinary installs its header file to _ext/igbinary/igbinary.h_.
-There are just two straighforward
+There are just two straightforward
 functions: `igbinary_serialize` and `igbinary_unserialize`.
 Look at _igbinary.h_ for
 prototypes and usage.